ScoutmasterBucky/ScoutmasterBucky/site/other-awards/Boardsailing-BSA/index.md

 Instruction must be conducted on a protected body of water in an area free from other traffic or large waves.
 Initial water entry and practice should be on a gradual beach clear of hazards.
 A steady three- to seven-knot breeze is ideal for beginner practice.
 All participants should be close enough to supervisory personnel for efficient instruction and ready assistance.

-Note: Swim trunks emblem—The Boardsailing BSA patch is NOT worn on the uniform; it is worn on the left side of the swim trunks
+**Note:** *Swim trunks emblem - The Boardsailing BSA patch is NOT worn on the uniform; it is worn on the left side of the swim trunks*

 </div></div>

-## Boardsailing BSA Award Requirements
+## Boardsailing BSA Requirements

 The 50-Miler Award is presented to each qualifying individual for satisfactory participation in an approved trip.
 In order to qualify for the award, the group of which the individual is a member must fulfill all of the following advancement, conservation, leadership, and service requirements: